Code-Institute-Submissions/return-my-coffee/testing.md

     - I believe that this visual bug could potentially be 'fixed' by allowing the user to scroll down the webpage. **However**, this would interfere with the touchscreen controls of the game and would prevent the users from playing it.

+    - I have added some guidance on the Frogger's help page for users who are experiencing this bug.
+It tells users to 'swipe up' to bypass the issue and play the game as normal.
+For now, this all can do to address the issue, but I hope to fix the issue properly in future updates.

-    - I should note that another user who tested the application, and who was also using an iPhone 7 did not report this sort of issue.
+    - Another user who tested the application, and who was also using an iPhone 7 did not report this sort of issue.

     - Another user, who tested the game on an iPhone X also did not report any issues.